 We sell life insurance throughout the United States and voluntary accident and health insurance in New York.
-The Allstate Life Group is authorized to sell various types of these products in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands and Guam.
+The Allstate Life Group is authorized to sell various types of these products in all 50 states, the District of Columbia and Puerto Rico.

-The following table reflects, in percentages, the principal geographic distribution of statutory premiums and annuity considerations for the Allstate Life Group for 2013, based on information contained in statements filed with state insurance departments.
+The following table reflects, in percentages, the principal geographic distribution of statutory premiums and annuity considerations for the Allstate Life Group for 2014, based on information contained in statements filed with state insurance departments.
 No other jurisdiction accounted for more than 5 percent of the statutory premiums and annuity considerations.

-California 13.8 %
+California 13.4%

-Texas 8.0
+Texas 9.2

+New York 8.9

 Florida 7.1

-New York 6.3
+Illinois 5.3